 Pathophysiology of RMSF

 Small blood vessels are the sites of the characteristic pathologic lesions of Rocky Mountain spotted fever.
 Rickettsiae propagate within damaged endothelial cells, and vessels may become blocked by thrombi, producing vasculitis in the skin, subcutaneous tissues, central nervous system, lungs, heart, kidneys, liver, and spleen.
 Disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation (DIC) involves abnormal, excessive generation of thrombin and fibrin in the circulating blood.
-During the process, increased platelet aggregation and coagulation... read more often occurs in severely ill patients.
+During the process, increased platelet aggregation and coagulation... read more rarely occurs ( 1 Pathophysiology reference Rocky Mountain spotted fever (RMSF) is caused by Rickettsia rickettsii and transmitted by ixodid ticks.
+Symptoms are high fever, severe headache, and rash.
+(See also Overview of Rickettsial... read more ).

 Symptoms and Signs of RMSF